LGN520/farreach-public/ae_instructions.md

 </br>

 - **Note: most experiments use server rotation to simulate a large scale of servers, which is time-consuming:**
-	- Each iteration fixes the bottleneck partition (and deploys a non-bottleneck partition) (**TIME: around 5 minutes**)
+	- Each iteration fixes the bottleneck partition (and deploys a non-bottleneck partition) (**TIME: around 5 minutes**).
-	- Each server rotation comprises tens of iterations (16-128) to simulate multiple machines (**TIME: around 1.5-12 hours**)
+	- Each server rotation comprises tens of iterations (16-128) to simulate multiple machines (**TIME: around 1.5-12 hours**).
-	- Each experiment needs multiple server rotations for different methods and parameter settings (**TIME: around 1-3 day(s)**)
+	- Each experiment needs multiple server rotations for different methods and parameter settings (**TIME: around 1-3 day(s)**).
-	- Each round includes multiple experiments to evaluate from different perspectives (**TIME: around 1-2 week(s)**)
+	- Each round includes multiple experiments to evaluate from different perspectives (**TIME: around 1-2 week(s)**).
-	- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**)
+	- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**).
-- **You can follow the guides of each experiment later to select the methods and parameter settings you want before executing the corresponding script**
+- **You can follow the guides of each experiment later to select the methods and parameter settings you want before executing the corresponding script.**

 </br>

 - **Please ensure that our code is correctly compiled before running each experiment.**
 	- For most experiments, we need to compile code in all machines to enable server rotation if not.
-Here is the **detailed compilation to enable server rotation**:
+Here is the **detailed compilation to enable server rotation under main client (dl11)**:
-		- Under main client (dl11):
 		- Enable server rotation:
-				- Uncomment line 82 (#define SERVER_ROTATION) in `common/helper.h` to enable server rotation
+			- Uncomment line 82 (#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.
-				- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines
+			- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines.
 		- Re-compile code of FarReach:
 			- Set `DIRNAME` as `farreach` in `scripts/common.sh`
-				- Run bash scripts/remote/sync_file.sh scripts common.sh
+			- Run `bash scripts/remote/sync_file.sh scripts common.sh`
 			- Under main client (dl11) and secondary client (dl20), run `bash scripts/local/makeclient.sh`
 			- Under first server (dl21) and second server (dl30), run `bash scripts/local/makeserver.sh`
 			- Under Tofino switch (bf3), run `bash scripts/local/makeswitchos.sh`
-			- Re-compile code of NoCache and NetCache similar as FarReach
+		- Re-compile code of NoCache and NetCache similar as FarReach:
-				- The only difference is to set `DIRNAME` as `nocache` and `netcache`, respectively
+			- The only difference is to set `DIRNAME` as `nocache` and `netcache`, respectively.
 	- For the two experiments on impact of key popularity changes and performance of snapshot generation, we need to copile code in all machines to disable server rotation if not.
-Here is the **detailed compilation to disable serverr otation**:
+Here is the **detailed compilation to disable server rotation under main client (dl11)**:
-		- Under main client (dl11):
 		- Disable server rotation:
-				- Comment line 82 (//#define SERVER_ROTATION) in `common/helper.h` to enable server rotation
+			- Comment line 82 (//#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.
-				- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines
+			- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines.
 		- Re-compile code of FarReach, NoCache, and NetCache with the same steps as mentioned above.

 ### 3.1 Throughput Analysis

+- **Pre-requisite: code is compiled with enabling server rotation.**
 - Under main client (dl11), for `scripts/exps/run_exp_ycsb.sh`:
 	- You can keep a part of methods in `exp1_method_list` to save time (default value is `"farreach" "nocache" "netcache"`).
 	- You can keep a part of workloads in `exp1_core_workload_list` to save time (default value is `"workloada" "workloadb" "workloadc" "workloadd" " workladf" "workload-load"`).